matthiaskoenig/dfba/DFBA models in SBML.md

 The following conventions are used throughout this document.
 * Required rules are stated via **MUST**, i.e. DFBA models in SBML must implement these rules.
-* Guidelines which should be followed are indicated by **SHOULD**, i.e. it is good practice to follow these guidelines, but they are not required for an executable DFBA model in SBML. [iBioSim](http://www.async.ece.utah.edu/ibiosim) and [sbmlutils](https://github.com/matthiaskoenig/sbmlutils/) will run the DFBA even if these recommendations are not followed.
+* Guidelines which are recommended to be followed are indicated by **SHOULD**, i.e. it is good practice to follow these guidelines, but they are not required for an executable DFBA model in SBML. [iBioSim](http://www.async.ece.utah.edu/ibiosim) and [sbmlutils](https://github.com/matthiaskoenig/sbmlutils/) will run the DFBA even if these recommendations are not followed.
+* Additional information for clarification is provided by **CAN**, i.e. it is clarified that this is allowed.
 * Curly brackets function as place holders.
 For instance the reaction id `{rid}` means that `{rid}` is replaced with the actual id of the reaction.

 Example models implementing the rules and guidelines of this document are provided in the `dfba/models` folder of the [github repository](https://github.com/matthiaskoenig/dfba).